September Tube strikes: When are they and which lines are affected?

 How to get around London during the Tube strike

-The Overground, Elizabeth line, buses and rail services will continue to operate as usual, as their staff belong to a different union.
+The Overground, Elizabeth line, buses, trams and National Rail services will continue to operate as usual, as their staff are covered by different agreements.

-The DLR will be shut on September 9 and 11, but not the days in between.
+The DLR will be working as normal except on 9 and 11 September.

 TfL recommends walking or cycling where possible.
 For more advice about strike-proof routes, visit the TfL website.